prakashlab/octopi-driver-board/Parts/README.md

 - All pins were changed, reassigned, and moved to match what is used for the DACx0508
 - The package and component name labels were changed to match what is used for the DACx0508

+The symbol for `AD7689xCP` was created by Ethan Li as a modification of the `AD7689xCP` symbol in the `Analog_ADC` KiCad library.
+The specific modifications made were:

+- The SDO pin was changed from the Output pin type to the Tri-State pin type

 All symbols created as modifications of symbols in the KiCad libraries are copyright Prakash Lab and the Octopi project contributors, and those symbols are licensed under the [Creative Commons CC-BY-SA 4.0 License](LICENSE.CC-BY-SA) as required by the KiCad [libraries license](https://kicad.org/libraries/license/).